mollie/Sylius/README.md

 $ bin/console debug:container bitbag_sylius_mollie_plugin
 ```

-## Recurring Subscription Mollie
+## Recurring subscription

 ### State Machine

-For better integration with Mollie's recurring subscription, [you can use state machine callback](http://docs.sylius.com/en/1.1/customization/state_machine.html#how-to-add-a-new-callback)
+For a better integration with Mollie’s recurring subscription, [you can use state machine callback.](http://docs.sylius.com/en/1.1/customization/state_machine.html#how-to-add-a-new-callback)

 Available states:

-- Processing: Subscription created but not active yet (because startdate is in the future)
+- Processing: Subscription created but not active yet (startdate higher than “now”)
 - Active: Subscription is in progress.
 Not all payments are done, but we wait until the next payment date
 - Cancelled: The merchant cancelled the subscription
 - Suspended: Mandates became invalid, so the subscription is suspended